drvinceknight/pfm/_sources/further-information/01-numpy/introduction/main.md

 One of the most popular Python libraries for scientific computing is `numpy`.
 Python is not renowned for its run speed but its speed of writing.
-`numpy` helps with this at is brings fast numeric computations to Python.
-It is also powerful tool for linear algebra (matrices) although it cannot handle symbolic variables.
+`numpy` helps with this as it brings fast numeric computations to Python.
+It is also a powerful tool for linear algebra (matrices) although it cannot handle symbolic variables.

 ```{important}